Mindera/angular-analytics/README.md

 ###Google Analytics###
 - The app needs to setup the accountID and Additional values for Pageview

-###Google Tag Manager###
-- The app needs to add the Additional values for Pageview
-- Custom variables are not yet implemented
-- Tracked events are: _trackPageview and _trackEvent

 # Checkout and run #